xtaran/dist-detect/README.md

 Requirements
 ------------

-Dist-Detect is written in **Perl (5.14 or higher)** and requires the following non-core Perl modules (CPAN distributions and Debian packages names in parentheses):
+Dist-Detect is written in **Perl (5.14 or a higher 5.x version)** and requires the following non-core Perl modules (CPAN distributions and Debian packages names in parentheses):

 * [`Class::C3`](https://metacpan.org/pod/Class::C3)
   ([`Class-C3`](https://metacpan.org/release/Class-C3),